ONSdigital/dp-image-importer/README.md

 | VAULT_ADDR                   | http://localhost:8200             | The vault address
 | VAULT_PATH                   | secret/shared/psk                 | The path where the psks will be stored in vault
 | DOWNLOAD_SERVICE_URL         | http://localhost:23600            | The public address of the download service

+Notes:

+1. Ignored unless using TLS (i.e. `KAFKA_SEC_PROTO` has a value enabling TLS)

+2. PEM values are identified as those starting with `-----BEGIN` and can use `\n` (sic) instead of newlines (they will be converted to newlines before use).
+    Any other value will be treated as a path to the given PEM file.

 ### Healthcheck